 When market research started back in the 1920s, quantitative research was the name of the game.
 It seemed to be the only way to gather accurate insights—that is, until qualitative research started to gain popularity in the 1950s and 60s.

 Although initial skepticism was high about the validity of qualitative research, it proved its value.
 Since its early years, qualitative research methods have evolved drastically and are continually evolving.
-C+R has remained at the forefront of developing and adopting new and innovative methods.
+C+R has remained one of the top qualitative market research companies and has been at the forefront of developing and adopting new and innovative methods.
 In fact, our founder, Dr. Saul Ben-Zeev, was credited with developing the focus group as a marketing research tool—an effective method that is still in use today.

 The Internet and Online Qualitative Research